- Salary

 Scholarships and Bursaries

 All amounts received for scholarships, fellowships, and bursaries may be excluded from income if they are received in connection with the student’s enrolment at a designated educational institution.
-The Canada Revenue Agency has previously clarified that post-doctoral fellowships would not qualify for this scholarship exemption.
+The CRA has previously clarified that post-doctoral fellowships would not qualify for this scholarship exemption.

 Employment Expenses